Table of Contents

 A name can be removed without recording the delete in the item's history.
 See the discussion under the -U option for when you might want to use this option.

 Note: a file is not fully deleted from the archive until all snapshot references to it are removed.
-Prior to the last remove, a file can be recovered.
-See the -U option to wset(1) for more information.
+Prior to the last remove, and for some time after, a file can be recovered.
+See also the -U option to wset(1) .

 Workspace Mapping